Kuhlman-Lab/evopro/README.md

    python3 -m pip install /path/to/alphafold/alphafold/
    ```

+5. Set the path to your EvoPro installation at the top of run/generate_json.py and run/run_evopro.py.

 <!-- USAGE EXAMPLES -->
 ## Usage

 Usage of EvoPro requires GPUs.
-The running directory should contain a sequence file with input sequences, yaml file for EvoPro specifications, and flags file for AF2 specifications.
+The running directory should contain a sequence file with input sequences, yaml file for EvoPro specifications, and flags files for AF2 and ProteinMPNN specifications.
 See below for flag options and evopro/examples/ for examples of directory setups.

 The residue_specs.json file should be generated from the sequence file (can also be generated from a PDB).
 Specify sequence file and which residues to mutate in json.flags.
 (Include symmetry here if needed)